iliyan-trifonov/native-blog/README.md

 ## TODO

+ 1. Finish with the front(guest) part.
+Improve the router to support dynamic urls.
+ 2. Use the static data store with the API module.
+Link posts with categories, authors, etc. logically.
+ 3. Create the admin part.
- 1. Remove Babel and ES6 module loader and leave only the native code when the browsers fully support ES6.
+ 4. Remove Babel and ES6 module loader and leave only the native code when the browsers fully support ES6.
- 2. Use SASS to keep the CSS code dry.
+ 5. Use SASS to keep the CSS code dry.
- 3. Use Gulp to watch and build the final production code.
+ 6. Use Gulp to watch and build the final production code.
 This will help with the transpiling and the css pre-processor.
- 4. Remove the sample data stored in static arrays and use a back-end like Parse.
+ 7. Remove the sample data stored in static arrays and use a back-end like Parse.